 Throughout this document, the term host system refers to the system on which you run Sourcery G++ while the term target system refers to the system on which the code produced by Sourcery G++ runs.
-The target system for this version of Sourcery G++ is i686-pc-linux-gnu.
+The target system for this version of Sourcery G++ is sh-uclinux.